techidaily/site-win11/source/_posts/tackling-windows-11-no-response-to-click-events.md

  The first thing you should do is restart your computer.
 It will help clean out any temporary bugs and hopefully get things back to normal.

  People are used to clicking the Start button, then restarting via the Power menu.
-However, if you can't click on anything, you'll need to use one of the other[ways to restart your Windows computer](https://www.makeuseof.com/windows-restart-methods/) that doesn't rely on a functioning mouse to perform.
+However, if you can't click on anything, you'll need to use one of the other [ways to restart your Windows computer](https://www.makeuseof.com/windows-restart-methods/) that doesn't rely on a functioning mouse to perform.

  After your computer restarts, check to see if the issue has been resolved.